Manifesto-Digital/contentful-gatsby-netlify/documentation/04-local-setup-and-workflows.md

 ##### Create a file in create-pages

-Depending on the use-case the logic inside this file could vary greatly, the following is the most simplest example.
+Depending on the use-case the logic inside this file could vary greatly, the following is the simplest example.
 It will do the following:

 - Query the page content from the schema (generated from contentful)
 - Loop through every piece of content for that content model
-- Create a static html page for each
+- Create a static HTML page for each

 **A simple example**